MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-clear-joker-method.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Clear Method
 Clears the value of a single variable.
-Also clears all the filters that were set if the variable is a record and resets the key to the primary key and the company on a record variable.
+Also, it clears all the filters that were set if the variable is a record and resets the key to the primary key and the company on a record variable.

 ## Syntax
 ```